MachineLearningLifeScience/poli-docs/docs/protein-optimization/getting_started/getting_started.md

 If we run this script, `poli` will ask us to confirm that we want to register/install `"white_noise"` as an objective function (you can deactivate this confirmation step by passing the flag `force_register=True` to `.create`).
 Afterwards, it will print 5 evaluations of the objective function on the same input.

+## Conclusion

+This tutorial showed you how to install `poli`, and register `white_noise`, which is available inside `poli` itself.

+The next chapters explain the basics of `poli`, such as registering your own objective functions, defining problem solvers in `poli-baselines`, and optimizing.